testprojcts/team-medics-google-clone/README.md

 This is a solution to the [Google clone with ReactJs Library by Team Medics](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef).

-**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript and React**
+**To do this challenge, you need a basic understanding of HTML, CSS, JavaScript and React**

 ## Table of contents